ponylang/pony-tutorial/capabilities/trust-boundary.md

 ```

 Here, we are declaring that only the `files`, `net` and `net/ssl` packages are allowed to use C FFI calls.
 We've established our trust boundary: any other packages that try to use C FFI calls will result in a compile-time error.

-## Example of use

-On the [Pony sandbox](http://sandbox.ponylang.org), we are compiling and executing arbitrary code that users input.
-That could be dangerous.
-So we limit the use of the C FFI to the `time` package.
-We don't allow access to the file system, or to the network, or anything else dangerous.